 Please refer to the Microsoft tenancy design pattern page below for more deeper explanation of SaaS and Multitenancy.

 At the time of licensing, you will receive a main login.
 With this login, you can create multiple logins with limited access, such as access for an auditor or a manager.

 A login also grants rights to see the same data in the mobile app

 .
 For all users, you can enable two factor authentication and single sign-on.
 If you received

-an NFR license for a proof-of-concept project, this tenant instance will automatically roll to be your commercially licensed tenant, once licensed.
+an NFR license for a proof-of-concept project, and you later choose to license, this tenant instance will automatically roll to be your commercially licensed tenant.